 - 6.1 Section 17(2) of the Public Governance, Performance and Accountability Rule 2014 (the Rule) establishes mandatory function for audit committees.
-The functions must include reviewing the appropriateness of the NIAA's:

-- financial reporting;

-- performance reporting;

-- system of risk oversight and management; and

-- system of internal control.

-6.2 A detailed explanation of each function and a forward work plan will be developed annually and will be circulated and reviewed by each Committee meeting.
+The functions must include reviewing the appropriateness of the Agency's: - financial reporting - performance reporting - system of risk oversight and management and - system of internal control. - 6.2 A detailed explanation of each function and a work plan will be developed annually and will be circulated to each Committee meeting.